One night a funny thing happened.

 He doesn’t go out much anymore.

 In the evening, after Master had come back from work, we heard a commotion on the landing.
-Master went down to see what was happening.
-He doesn’t usually care about the other humans in the building, but now he was interested.
-I followed him.
+Master went down to see what was happening and I followed.

-A stranger with straw-coloured hair dressed in overalls was talking to the male and female who live below us.
-The man smelled of poop and fetid water and there were strange tools dangling from a belt around his middle.
+A stranger dressed in overalls was talking to the male and female who live below us.
+The man smelled of poop and fetid water.
+There were strange tools dangling from a belt around his middle.

 Master spoke.
 The other three looked at him and tensed up.
-Master asked a question.
 The man replied.
 Master scoffed, and the man flashed his teeth.
 He held up a bag and showed it to Master.
-I could see what was in it from above.
+I could see what was inside.

-Master said something quietly, and turned away.
-His back was straight and his head held high as we went up the stairs.
+Master said something and turned away.
+His back was straight and his head held high as we climbed the stairs.
 But the moment the door was shut behind us he sank back against the door and put his face into the crook of his arm.
 His whole body shook from sobbing.

 The wait for Master to come home was the longest of my life.
-I wanted to get away from this horrible place, to run away and find Twink.
+I wanted to run away and find Twink.

-Master opened his wardrobe.
-The foul waft enveloped the room.
+Master opened his wardrobe and the foul waft enveloped the room.
 One of the strangers flinched.
 The other clapped his hands over his face.
 Their leader didn’t react at all.
 He just kept watching Master, and Master kept watching him.

-One beta peeked in the bag and gagged.
-I saw a lump of brown sinew in there.
+A beta male peeked in the bag and gagged.
+I saw a lump of sinew in there.
 The other man went to the stove, where a pot had been boiling.
-He took off the lid, peeked in, and screamed when he saw what was boiling inside it.
+He took off the lid, peeked in, and screamed when he saw what was inside it.

 The two betas put their hands on Master’s shoulder.
 They began to push him towards the door.
 Master started mumbling, but they spoke over him.
 Master cried out, his voice shrill like ripping metal.
 They dragged him to the door.
-Fat drumbeats in my skull.
 They were taking him away from me!
 Taking my Master, my friend, my family, away from me-

 “BLEEP!” barked Master.

-I tried to get at him.
-I lunged, but was tugged back as the stranger grabbed my collar.
+I lunged, but was tugged back when the stranger grabbed my collar.
 Master looked at me as they took him away and I remembered him-

 -taking me home in his coat pocket-